-I am an RRCA Certified Running Coach with a serious passion for running and runners.
-Some of my most treasured experiences occurred while running alone through the woods, others, while sharing conversation with a clutch of my Run Tampa friends at a group run, and still others while racing on city streets with thousands of other runners.
+I have a serious passion for running and runners.
+Some of my most treasured experiences occurred while running alone through the woods, others, while sharing conversation with a clutch of my Run Tampa friends, and still others while racing on city streets with thousands of other runners.

 I often hear runners say, “I’m only doing 5 miles today,” or “I’m only doing the half.”
 That drives me crazy.
 My rule is that the word “only” should never be used in the same sentence with any number of miles.
-And, by the way, the rule applies to the word ‘just,’ too, as in “I’m just doing five miles this morning.”
-I always tell the speaker, think about it, while you were doing only five miles, most people didn’t even get off the couch.
+The rule applies to the word ‘just,’ too, as in “I’m just doing five miles this morning.”
+I always tell the speaker, “Think about it; while you were doing only five miles, most people didn’t even get off the couch.”

 I started running in the late ’70s, and served on the original board of Team Tampa Triathletes in the early ’80s, the first triathlon club in Tampa.
-I did many triathlons for a year or so, then took a 25-year hiatus from triathlons while I raised my family, taught English and journalism, and coached swimming, at local public schools.
-I continued to run and race the whole time, but only a few races each year.
+After competing in a couple dozen triathons, I took a 25-year hiatus from triathlons while I raised my family, taught English and journalism, and coached swimming, at local public schools.
+I continued to run and race the whole time, but I only did a few races each year.
 Ben inherited my love of swimming, and Wendy inherited my passion for running.
 In fact, she did her first ultra before I did my first ultra.
 I should add that my husband actually became a runner even before I did, running in the first Gasparilla Distance Classic, but he now devotes his time to cycling.

 As much as I love to run, I enjoy helping others achieve their running goals even more.
-My coaching, now, is all online via Mojo for Running.
-My Mojo for Running podcast on iTunes has listeners around the world, with thousands of downloads for each episode, and it’s incredibly satisfying when they email me to report their accomplishments.
-It has been downloaded in 87 countries!
+My coaching, now, is all online via a Mojo for Running membership programs.
+The dynamic duo of Maria Williams and Trixie Taylor have taken over Run Tampa coaching duties.